colinkiama/UWPPackagesGetter/README.md

 ## Before you start, do this first:

-1. Add the rescap namespace to your Package.appxmanifest file.
+1. Add the `rescap` namespace to the `IgnorableNamespaces` section of your Package.appxmanifest file.
 So it looks something like this:
 ``` xml
 <Package
   xmlns="http://schemas.microsoft.com/appx/manifest/foundation/windows10"